Defordel/DenpaEx-Plus/README.md

 1) Download the latest source .zip/.gz file.
 2) Extract the file using your file archiver of choice.
 3) Install Haxe from <https://haxe.org> and finish the setup.
-4) Run the QUICK SETUP.bat file to install the haxe libraries needed (includes Visual Studio Community).
+4) Run the QUICK SETUP.bat file to install the haxe libraries needed (includes Visual Studio Community & automatically compiled the DenpaEx crash handler for the best experience).
 5) Go through the Visual Studio Community Setup.
-6) Run any of the batch files in the batch folder of the source code or continue to step 7.
-7) Go to DenpaEx/crshhndlr, open CMD in that folder and compile for the OS of your choice ('lime test [platform] [-flag (optional)]').
+6) Run any of the batch files in the batch folder of the source code OR go back to the DenpaEx folder and compile for the OS of your choice ('lime test [platform] [-flag (optional)]').

-8) Go back to the DenpaEx folder and do the same.
+## DenpaEx Feature List

+01) Custom logo, name & icon.
+02) Dark Mode in the UI.
+03) Better looking FreeplayState (toggleable) with a search box.
+04) Restored the Friday Night Funkin' background music.
+05) Optimized Auto Play.
+06) Support for other systems like Linux, Android, MacOS and iOS (EXPERIMENTAL).
+06) GLSL Shader Compatibility (EXPERIMENTAL).
+07) Hard-Coded shaders from JS Engine (ChromaticAbberation, PulseEffect, GlitchEffect, VCREffect, BloomEffect, etc.).
+08) 202-minute long song support.
+09) Added blank character (name is "null").
+10) Restored easy charts.
+11) Customizable character icons (Psych & DenpaEx).
+12) Custom noteskin colors (Default, Greyscale, Rainbow, Character & Quant).
+13) Updated ChartingState (includes total notes counter, custom max BPM, speed, zoom and note density & fixed text).
+14) Render Mode for showcasing charts (requires ffmpeg).
+15) Modified Debug Keys script in assets/scripts (made by Kevin Kuntz, edited slightly by me).
+16) Restored the miss sound toggle.
+17) Polished some text here and there in the game.

+### Customization Options

+01) Toggleable Rating Pop-ups (includes a better Kade score pop-up, better perfect score pop-up & better #1 pop-up).
+02) Toggleable Timing Pop-up.
+03) Toggleable Modifier Icons.
+04) Toggleable Ratings Display (includes a total hits counter).
+05) Toggleable Health Bar.
+06) Toggleable Note Strum Animation.
+07) Toggleable Note Splashes.
+08) Customizable Score Display.
+09) Customizable Time Bar.

+## Upcoming Features (NOT FINAL)

+01) Add keybind reminders on the start of songs.
+02) Add animated characters in the bottom left of the chart editor which visualize the chart when playing.
+02) Add Away3D Support.

+## Issues

+01) Problems with GLSL/.frag Shaders on Cameras (camHUD, camGame, camOther) working in-game only in the first song you choose, meaning you have to close and reopen the game every time to have them working.

-## Features (Unfinished List!)
+## Denpa Engine Features

 ### Anti-Crash Functionality